1839 State of The Mitchell-Young Map of Texas

 After an epic series of military campaigns, the Texan forces decisively defeated and captured Santa Ana at the Battle of San Jacinto on April 21, 1836.
-The Republic of Texas was born, with Santa Ana (who was then in Texan custody, having been captured at San Jacinto) recognizing Texan independence upon signing the Treaties of Velasco on May 14, 1836.
-While the Mexican government disavowed the treaties (claiming that they were singed under duress), Texas preserved it autonomy.
+The Republic of Texas was born, with the captive Santa Ana recognizing Texan independence upon signing the Treaties of Velasco on May 14, 1836.
+While the Mexican government disavowed the treaties (claiming that they were signed under duress), Texas preserved its autonomy.
 The Mexican American War (1845-48) conclusively severed Texas from Mexico and Texas joined the Union as the 28th State.

 For over fifty years, Samuel Augustus Mitchell, his son, and his successors some of the most prominent publishers of maps and atlases in the United States.
 Samuel Augustus Mitchell Sr. was born in Bristol, Connecticut on March 20, 1792.
 His father had emigrated from Scotland in 1773.
 While little is known about his early schooling, it is known that Mitchell found the quality of early geography text books to be lacking, and determined that he would write and publish better works.
 This decision led him to relocate to Philadelphia in 1829 or 1830, which was then the center of commercial publishing in America.